hpi-swa-teaching/RichClipboard/README.md

 	repository: 'github://hpi-swa-teaching/RichClipboard';
 	load
 ```
-2. Run `RichClipboard default openInWorld` to set up the RichClipboard for the first time.
+2. Run `RichClipboard default openInWorld` to set up RichClipboard for the first time.
-3. RichClipboard can be subsequently be opened by selecting `RichClipboard` from Apps-Menu.
+3. RichClipboard can subsequently be opened by selecting `RichClipboard` from Apps-Menu.

 ## Usage